Course Code: twk

 What makes teaching writing so important for K-3 students?
 Your first lesson introduces the relevance of writing instruction in early elementary school.
 You will learn some practical ways to grow writers in your classroom and learn about providing role models and celebration and meeting students at their developmental and skill levels.

 This lesson delves into the connections between oral language and writing.
 You will learn how varying literacy experiences at home affects young children's work when they first enter elementary school.
 You will also examine strategies for helping students move from oral language to writing.

 This lesson explores the developmental stages of writing, starting with the scribbling stage and moving on to the letter-like symbols stage.
 Then you will visit a kindergarten classroom and a resource room to get some great tips for working with these young writers.

-When it comes to writing, our young risk-takers are ready to make bold choices when they put their pens to the paper.
-This lesson introduces two developmental stages: consonants represent words and initial, middle, and final sounds.
+When it comes to writing, young risk-takers are ready to make bold choices when they put their pens to the paper.
+This lesson introduces two developmental stages: Consonants Represent Words and initial, middle, and final sounds.
 You will also learn strategies help your students achieve success.

 There are many ways to hold successful writer's workshops.
 And this will be the focus in this lesson: examining the writer's workshop as a tool to meet your students' diverse needs.
 You will also learn the three components of a successful writer's workshop: the mini-lesson, writing time, and sharing time.

 What does great writing look like?
 There's no easy answer to this question, of course.
 And that's just what this lesson focuses on—defining and teaching great writing traits.
 You will learn the six traits of writing: ideas, organization, voice, word choice, sentence fluency, and conventions.

 This lesson focuses on writing conferences.
 You will be introduced to the different conferences types and how to effectively conduct your own conferences with students at varying developmental levels.
 You will also learn about rubrics and how to use them to assess student writing.